24 Extreme values and sensitivity analysis

 24.4 Appendix: Simulation study from Leone et al. (2019)

 Here we present code to run simulations like those underlying Table 5 of Leone et al. (2019).
-One reason we present this here is to help the reader better understand the results in Table 5.
+One reason to include this simulation is to help the reader better understand the results in Table 5.

 An additional reason for presenting this particular simulation is to illustrate a modular approach to simulations that is fostered by use of R functions.
 This approach potentially offers a template for readers looking to develop simulations.